NoahHsu/noahhsu.github.io/docs/Software Engineering Blog/posts/spring-boot-3-1-docker-compose-support-intuitive-consistent-develop-run-tests-containers.md

 Since the practice of spring profiles is usually used as a dependency management method.
-For example, we add a profile `redis` in `spring.profiles.include`, to include `application-redis.yaml`, which contains the related config for using redis.
+For example, we add a profile `redis` in `spring.profiles.include`, to include `application-redis.yaml`, which contains the related config for using Redis.

 So we want to link docker compose profiles to Spring profiles.
 In this way, developers can ensure that the correct configuration is used and the corresponding container is up also.

-To do that, we need some modification:
+To do that, we need some modifications:

 1. use comma separate format for `spring.profiles.include`